-- In general, most depictions of classic cowboys in media show them as disproportionally white.
+- In general, most depictions of classic cowboys in media show them as disproportionately white.
 While there obviously were white cowboys, there was also a much higher percentage of black, Asian, Latin, and Native American cowboys than is typically portrayed in the media.

 - The Remnant: A number of outlaw bands are made up of ex-Confederate soldiers who just kept fighting the war even after it ended.

 - The Savage South: Typically there is more lawlessness and danger in the southern areas than the northern ones.
-This is especially common in the unrest of the years following The Civil War.
+This is especially common in the unrest of the years following the Civil War.